 We visited from Monday, June 26 – Wednesday, June 28.
 The road was only open 13.5 miles on our first two days, because of a recent snowfall.
 On Wednesday morning we drove up to Jackson Point (the mountain above) and the gates were open!
-I clapped in my set with joy – I was pumped!
+I clapped in my seat with joy – Score!

 So many breathtaking waterfalls.

 Splashing right on the road, rainbows and all.

 Lily loves to travel – head out the window the whole time.

 Well – there you have it – some of my pictures from our travels on Going-to-the-Sun Road.
 Give yourself a lot of time, at least 3.5-4 hours, if you’re going to drive the whole 50 miles and then back.
 The average speed is about 35 miles an hour, yet we did stop quite a bit.